+There are 39 possible structural isomers of PFOA.
+PFOA can also occur as ammonium, sodium or potassium salts.

+PFOA is a white powder, having a boiling point of 192.4 °C and a melting point of 54.3 °C. Its water solubility is 9.5 g/L at 25 °C (IARC, 2018).

+The International Agency for Research on Cancer (IARC) classified PFOA as possibly carcinogenic to humans (Group 2B) (IARC, 2018).

+Under normal environmental conditions, PFOA is highly persistent, with photodegradation and hydrolysis half-lives of months to years, and insignificant biotic degradation (Environment Canada, 2012).
+It has low to moderate potential to accumulate in aquatic species, but does appear to accumulate in some terrestrial and marine mammals (Environment Canada, 2012).

-(IARC, 2018)PFOA-related compounds, for the purposes of the Stockholm Convention, are any substances that degrade to PFOA, including any substances (including salts and polymers) having a linear or branched perfluoroheptyl group with the moiety (C7F15) as one of the structural elements.
+PFOA-related compounds, for the purposes of the Stockholm Convention, are any substances that degrade to PFOA, including any substances (including salts and polymers) having a linear or branched perfluoroheptyl group (C7F15) as one of the structural elements.
 Examples are:

+Polymers with ≥C8 based perfluoroalkyl side chains;

+8:2 fluorotelomer compounds;

+10:2 fluorotelomer compounds.

+Explicitly excluded are compounds that do not degrade to PFOA:

 C8F17-X, where X= F, Cl, Br;

 Fluoropolymers that are covered by CF3[CF2]n-R’, where R’=any group, n>16;